ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 -->

-## Updating Atmosphere fusee-primary.bin payload
+## Updating Atmosphere fusee.bin payload

-It is important that you update the fusee-primary.bin payload.
+It is important that you update the fusee.bin payload.
-you can get latest fusee-primary.bin from <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `fusee-primary.bin` release of Atmosphere.)
+you can get latest fusee.bin from <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `fusee.bin` release of Atmosphere.)
 It depends how are you injecting your payloads.
 - tegraguircm: replace fusee-primary.bin in your favorites folder with latest fusee-primary.bin
-- rcmloader: plug your rcmloader in your computer usb port and it should bring up a drive and you should replace the payload.bin in atmosphere folder.  it may be named differently.  delete payload.bin then copy fusee-primary.bin and rename it to payload.bin
+- rcmloader: plug your rcmloader in your computer usb port and it should bring up a drive and you should replace the payload.bin in atmosphere folder.  it may be named differently.  delete payload.bin then copy fusee.bin and rename it to payload.bin
-- hekate: replace fusee-primary.bin in /bootloader/payloads with latest fusee-primary.bin  (for trinket m0/mod chip users/hekate users)
+- hekate: replace fusee.bin in /bootloader/payloads with latest fusee-primary.bin  (for trinket m0/mod chip users/hekate users)